jlobosoto/Blog/README.md

 Clean Architecture for Web API + Angular SPA.

 ## Create Database & apply migrations

-You must update your connection string in the ConnectionStrings/DefaultConnection section on the appsettings.json file included in WebUI project.
+You must verify that the DefaultConnection connection string within appsettings.json located in WebUI project points to a valid SQL Server instance.

+When you run the application the database will be automatically created (if necessary) and the latest migrations will be applied.

 ex: "ConnectionStrings": {
     "DefaultConnection": "Data Source=YOUR_SERVER;Initial Catalog=DB_NAME;Integrated Security=True"